archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 Justeson adapted a method from Mackay's [-@Mackay1965] technique used to estimate the number of symbols there were in an unknown script from the characters found on the Phaistos Disc.[^fn11] It is simply based on how frequently each of the attributes occur in the sample (in this case, pottery design elements).
 This allows an extrapolation, from observed data, to estimate the number of total attributes in the source's system of codes.
 As an extrapolation, it does entail an initial assumption the the observable frequencies reflect a consistent and predictable underlying distribution.

 The estimates are based on the distribution of the *frequencies* rather than the attributes themselves.
-By adding up the *number* of elements \(N\) that occur exactly \(t\) times, we get the number of elements that occur *at least* \(t\) times (\(M_t\)) in the assemblage.
+By adding up the *number* of elements \(N_t\) that occur exactly \(t\) times, we get the number of elements that occur *at least* \(t\) times (\(M_t\)) in the assemblage.
 This is expressed mathematically as:

+\[
+    M_t = \sum^{T}_{i=t} N_i
+\]

 [^fn11]: This technique is simple to implement and provides quick and reasonably accurate estimates.
 The reason, statistically, is that it leverages a common (though not fully understood) attribute of rank-frequency distributions that they tend to follow an exponential or power law distribution -- e.g., Zipf's law or a Pareto distribution.
 Basically, if you made 100 observations of 20 attributes, all 20 would occur at least once but very few would be likely to occur all 100 times.
 There are more robust and accurate methods of estimating these sorts of distributions available now, but the basic principle still holds true -- if events or attributes are not random, their frequency of occurrence will decay exponentially.

-\[
-    M_t = \sum^{T}_{i=t} N_i
-\]

 We do this for \(t=1\) (every element is observed at least once) up to the frequency of the most common element \(T\) (i.e., the largest count of any element).
 For \(t=1\), \(M_1\) will equal the total number of elements observed in the sample.
-What we are trying to extrapolate or estimate is a value for \(M_0\), or the expected total number of elements in the *original* population including the ones that we have *not* seen.
+What we are trying to extrapolate or estimate is a value for \(M_0\), or the expected total number of elements in the original *population* including the ones that we have not seen.

 ![\(M_0\) extrapolation.](./plotM.png)